Scale your business with our modular plugins.

 5. Add CSS to the backend

-Let’s have a look at each method, so you can choose the most appropriate one for you.
+Let’s review each method so you can choose the most appropriate one for you.

-1) Apply CSS with the Theme customizer
+1) Apply CSS with the Theme Customizer

 To apply your CSS using the theme customizer, go to your dashboard and head to Appearance > Customize > Additional CSS to open the CSS editor.
-There, you’ll see the CSS code of your site and you’ll be able to add your code.
+There, you’ll see the CSS code of your site, and you’ll be able to add your code.

 apply your custom CSS is inserting it in the Additional CSS editor of theme customizer.

-2) Editing Child theme files
+2) Editing Child Theme Files

 Including CSS code right on the child theme files